3rd Annual Juried Exhibition of Collegiate Student Art

 Honorable Mention 3D - $ 50

-All forms and digital files must be received electronically by September 29, 2017.
-Fees must be sent to the West Tennessee Regional Art Center by the same deadline date.
+Online entry form, fees and digital files must be received by October 04, 2019 in the University of Tennessee at Martin Fine Arts Office.
 All selected artists will be notified as soon as possible with specific exhibit and shipping information.
-Works juried into the exhibition must arrive at the WTRAC in Humboldt, Tennessee by 3 p.m. on October 19, 2017 ready to hang.
+Works juried into the exhibition must arrive at the WTRAC in Humboldt, Tennessee by 3 p.m. on October 23, 2019 ready to hang.

 Fill out the entire online submission form below and hit the submit button.

-Send a non-refundable $ 25 entry fee by personal check, cashier’s check or money order payable to: WTRAC.
-Make sure to put your last name on the money order or cashier’s check for our records.
+Send a non-refundable $ 25 entry fee by personal check, cashier’s check or money order payable to: UTM.
+Make sure to put your last name on the money order or cashiers check for our records.

 Mail the fee to: